3D bulk-resolved $g$-wave altermagnetic order parameter in CrSb

-Numerous altermagnet candidates have been identified from \textit{ab initio} calculations~\cite{BeyondPRX.12.031042,EMERGINGPRX.12.040501,fender2025altermagnetism,song2025altermag-rev,WanPRL25}.
-However, most of these are semiconducting or insulating, whereas only a few metallic altermagnet candidates have so far been reported.
-The realisation of a metallic altermagnet is particularly desirable for efficient charge transport in technological device settings~\cite{WanPRL25}.
-Of the handful of metallic altermagnets predicted by \textit{ab initio} searches, the rutile oxide RuO$_2$ quickly arose as an especially promising candidate.
+Numerous altermagnet candidates have been identified from \textit{ab initio} calculations,~\cite{BeyondPRX.12.031042,EMERGINGPRX.12.040501,fender2025altermagnetism,song2025altermag-rev,WanPRL25} with experiments on MnTe giving good empirical correspondence with theoretical expectations~\cite{krempasky2024altermagnetic,Lee-MnTePRL24,Osumi-MnTePRB24,amin2024nanoscale}.
+However, while many semiconducting or insulating materials have been identified, only a handful of metallic altermagnet candidates have so far been proposed.
+The realisation of a metallic altermagnet, with an ordering temperature far above 300~K, would be particularly desirable for efficient electronic transport in technological device settings~\cite{WanPRL25}.